 Using Labor Insight as the key to uncovering the match between local employer needs and skills training, Lone Star College overhauled its approach to programmatic and curricula decisions.

-With as many as 50 program proposals researched per year, the impact of this data-driven process positively affects both the college and local economy.
+With as many as 50 program proposals (including those in the medical, technical, science, and engineering fields) researched per year, the impact of this data-driven process positively affects both the college and local economy.

 Results: Program Growth and Curricula Changes Foster Positive Outcomes